From Detroit to Oakland, pandemic threatens urban renewal

 But the pandemic left downtown Oakland businesses that were accustomed to daytime customers in a financial drought.
 Many once-busy restaurants are now boarded up while others are trying to survive by offering takeout.

-'It's like a ghost town,' Nohemi Perec, owner of Juice Joint, a 12-year-old Mexican deli, said on a recent afternoon when there were no lines at the once-bustling lunch spot.
-'We are just waiting for all the workers to come back, but I am hearing from some of my longtime customers that they are being told they probably aren't coming back until next June or July."
+"It's like a ghost town," Nohemi Perez, owner of Juice Joint, a 12-year-old Mexican deli, said on a recent afternoon when there were no lines at the once-bustling lunch spot.
+"We are just waiting for all the workers to come back, but I am hearing from some of my longtime customers that they are being told they probably aren't coming back until next June or July."

-Business is off roughly 80% since March, forcing Perec to cut staff in half while taking advantage of reduced rent that her landlord offered as lifeline.
+Business is off roughly 80% since March, forcing Perez to cut staff in half while taking advantage of reduced rent that her landlord offered as lifeline.

 Detroit's downtown was teeming with people before the virus.
 Since 2014, when the city emerged from bankruptcy, its downtown population rose nearly 22% to more than 13,000 by 2018.
 The number of people working downtown rose 12% from 2014 to over 62,000 in 2016, the latest year for census statistics.

-Note: This story has been corrected to fix a misspelling of Nohemi Perez's last name.
-Liedtke reported from Oakland, California.